 When the log in view is redirected to, it will have a next variable in the query string, which is the page that the user was trying to access.
+Alternatively, if USE_SESSION_FOR_NEXT is True, the page is stored in the session under the key next.

-If you would like to customize the process further, decorate a function with LoginManager.unauthorized_handler:
+If you would like to customize the process further, decorate a function with LoginManager. unauthorized_handler:

+'''

 @login_manager.unauthorized_handler

 def unauthorized():

 do stuff

 return a_response

+'''